nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 ![image](https://user-images.githubusercontent.com/112428796/203214738-1178d2db-62f4-489b-8cfd-b6a167bece1f.png)

 Above is the state machine representation for the sensor circuit showing the times each of the states will take.
-Most of the time, the sensor will be in the states idle, RGCB ADC and RGCB INIT after the startup.
+For the majority of the time, the sensor will be in the states idle, RGCB ADC and RGCB INIT after the startup.
 Detection will take a maximum of 616.4 ms.

 Minimum flipper distance from sensor $=(0.6164\ ms)(2\ in/s) = 1.2328 \ in$